 Choosing the right type of MBA program can be key to reaching your career goals.
 Here's how to figure out if an Executive MBA is right for you.

 Choosing the right business degree program for you can help you get the most out of your education.
-Here are some key distinctions between EMBA and MBA degree programs.
+Discover some key distinctions between EMBA and MBA degree programs.

 An Executive MBA (EMBA) is an advanced business degree program designed for professionals who are about 10 to 15 years into their careers.
 Candidates will often continue working while pursuing their degree, so classes are typically scheduled outside of normal business hours.
 More intensive instruction allows candidates to complete their program in two years—the same time frame typical of a traditional MBA program.